Go

 Different versions of Go generate different results for the `go list -json -deps` command.
 This can affect the dependency tree and the vulnerabilities that the Snyk CLI finds.

-#### **Dep and SCM integrations**
+#### SCM integrations for Go Modules

 #### Enable full source code analysis